BioinfoMachineLearning/MULTICOM3/README.md

     --run_img=False \
     --output_dir=$OUTDIR
 ```
+option_file is a file in the MULTICOM package to store the some key parameter values for AlphaFold2 and AlphaFold-Multimer. fasta_path is the full path of the file of storing the input protien sequence(s) in the FASTA format. output_dir specifies where the predition results are stored.
 Please be aware that we have included a parameter (--run_img) that allows you to turn off the usage of IMG database for faster prediction (--run_img=False).
 In the case of --run_img=True, the program will pause at the monomer model generation stage to wait for the IMG alignment to be created.
 Generating alignments from IMG may take a much longer time, potentially several days, because the database is very large.
 So run_img is set to false by default.
 It is advised that run_img is set to true only if other alignments cannot yield good results.

 # Running the multimer/quaternary structure prediction pipeline